Matzefication/MMM-Hello-Mirror/README.md

 # MMM-Hello-Mirror
-Voice-Control for the MagicMirror based in Google Speech Recognizer (annyang)
+Voice-Control for the MagicMirror based on Google Speech Recognizer (annyang)

 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror) to send notifications to other modules on voice commands.